How to Create an Effective Real Estate Agent Facebook Ad

 Next is the image.
 This is hands down the most important part of the ad so don't cheap out on it.
 For your photo(s), show your human side.
 Toss up a headshot that has some feeling behind it.
 The photo(s) need to be high quality, crisp, clean, and evocative, taken specifically for the purpose of marketing YOU.
 Don't crop out your head from your last family vacation or snap a picture with your cell phone.
 It should be no surprise that McDonald's spends over 2 hours and $20,000 to photograph a $2 hamburger.
 Think about that before you make a Facebook ad with a head shot that is 5 years old.
 Let me know if you need some updated photos and I'll be happy to help.

 Video is a great way to get attention as well.
 I recommend between 30 seconds and 2 1/2 minutes for the best effect.
 Longer videos tend to lose interest quickly while shorter videos might not have enough video real estate (ha!) to hook someone.
-You can use a promotional video or hire a visual artist (like me) to put together an attention grabbing slideshow like this one:
+You can use a promotional video like this to give a quick bite of your content.

 And finally, that brings us to the ad copy.
 This is the text you will include with your ad.
 Make it short and sweet.
 Long text is boring and people usually don't read it unless they are already invested in your ideas (like how you made it this far in this article).
 Here are some key tips when writing your ad copy: